Automattic/wp-calypso/client/blocks/term-form-dialog/README.md

 TermFormDialog
 ==============

-The `TermFormDialog` component renders a dialog that allows to create Terms.
+The `TermFormDialog` component renders a dialog that allows to create/edit Terms.

 ## Usage